 It must be emphasized that a figure already existing as an "external" file, i.e. a file created by any software in a compatible format (EPS, JBIG2, JPEG, PDF, PNG) can be handled as well; step 2 has then to be skipped.
-A tool macro (\figscan) has been designed to facilitate the positionning of text: see the section Writing text on an existing figure for further information.
+A tool macro (\figscan) has been designed to facilitate the positionning of text: see the section Text annotation for further information on this topic.